-I stress that in order to compete, the work itself must be creatively and personally fulfilling so that it can sustain the drive and tenacity that are so crucial.
-It's rare to be entirely satisfied - but if you can love the process, you’ve pretty much figured it out.
+I stress that in order to compete, the work itself must be creatively and personally fulfilling so that it can sustain the drive and tenacity that are so crucial for success.
+It's rare to ever be entirely satisfied - but if you can love the process, you're half way there.

-- I have been teaching filmmaking at a college level since 2001.
+- Has taught filmmaking at a college level since 2001

-- I have been a guest speaker at many universities on the subject of independent filmmaking, including Cornell University, Ithaca College, The New School, Boston University, Montclair State University, etc.
+- Guest speaker at many universities on the subject of independent filmmaking, including: Cornell University, Ithaca College, The New School, Boston University and Montclair State University

-- My work has been reviewed in dozens of publications, including Variety, The Hollywood Reporter, The New York Times, Rolling Stone Magazine, The Village Voice, Film Comment, The Los Angeles Times, L.A.
-Weekly, The Chicago Sun-Times, The Chicago Tribune, etc.
+- Work has been reviewed in dozens of publications, including: Variety, The Hollywood Reporter, The New York Times, Rolling Stone Magazine, The Village Voice, Film Comment, The Los Angeles Times, L.A.
+Weekly, The Chicago Sun-Times and The Chicago Tribune

-- Winner - International Critic’s Prize [FIPRESCI Award] – Toronto International Film Festival
+- International Critic’s Prize (FIPRESCI Award) – Toronto International Film Festival

-- Critic’s Choice - Rotterdam International Film Festival
+- Critic’s Choice Award - Rotterdam International Film Festival